anhnguyendepocen/rl-course/readme.md

 ### Quizzes

-There will be a quizz __before__ each class.
-The quizzes will check that you have studied the prework and are prepared for the in-class activities.
-The quizzes will be online, and you'll get unlimited attempts.
+There will be a quiz __before__ each class.
+The quizzes will check that you have completed the prework and are prepared for the in-class activities.
+The quizzes will be online in Canvas.

 ### Exam